neucar/Neucar/README.md

 Networking
 List of network requests by screen

-* Camera Screen
+* Camera screen

    - (Create/POST) user can create or take a new picture

    - (Delete) user can delete the new picture

    - (Read) User can select an exisitng picture from the photo libary

    - (Delete) user can unselect an exisitng picture from the photo libary

 * Homepage screen

    -(Create/POST) Create a new post object

     -(Delete) delete the post

    -(Create/POST) create a new rating/review object

    -(Delete) delete the rating/review object

     -(Create/POST) create a new comment object

     -(Delete) delete the comment